aglushkov/jat/README.md

   end
 ```

-## 2. Auto preload
+## Auto Preload
 We can tell which associations we want to preload for any attribute or relationship.

-All relationships automatically knows to preload association with its name.
+- `preload` can be complex value consisting of hashes and arrays

-It is also possible to preload hashes or arrays.
+- `preload`s are merged together only for returned fields

-`Preloads` are merged together for all requested fields from all requested types/fields.
+- `preload` can be disabled by providing `preload: false / nil` - helpfull for non-ActiveRecord relationships

-This `preloads` will be added to serialized object automatically via ActiveRecord's `preload`.
+- relationships do `preload` self name by default

-We can disable preloading by providing `preload: false / nil` - it should be helpfull for non ActiveRecord relationships.
+- works with ActiveRecord scope, ActiveRecord object, Array of ActiveRecord  objects

 ```ruby
   class UserSerializer < Jat